pantrypoints/sp/content/en/research/galileo/two/day-2.md

 {{< /l >}}

+{{< r a="Sagredo" >}}
-SAGR.
-Such people remind me of that sculptor who, having transformed a huge block of marble into the image of a Hercules or a thundering Jove, I forget which, and having with consummate art made it so lifelike and fierce that it moved everyone with terror who beheld it, he himself began to be afraid, though all its vivacity and power were the work of his own hands; and his terror was such that he no longer dared affront it with his mallet and chisel.
+Such people remind me of that sculptor who, having transformed a huge block of marble into the image of a Hercules or a thundering Jove, I forget which, and having with consummate art made it so lifelike and fierce that it moved everyone with terror who beheld it, he himself began to be afraid, though all its vivacity and power were the work of his own hands.

+His terror was such that he no longer dared affront it with his mallet and chisel.
+{{< /r >}}

 {{< l a="Salviati" >}}